-World War I music afternoon - 17 August -2pm-5pm, Haden Hill House and park - bring a picnic and a something to sit on and enjoy and afternoon of music hall style popular tunes from the period of world War I - Entry Free
+World War I music afternoon - 17 August -2pm-5pm, Haden Hill House and park - bring a picnic and a something to sit on and enjoy and afternoon of music hall style popular tunes and sing-a-long anthems from the period of world War I - Entry Free

 Look out for our memories work in partnership with Sandwell Libraries